 2018, 8.5/10

 When Tirzah recorded her debut album it was only a sideline to her career as a print designer.
 Accordingly, Devotion was recorded during the final month of her maternity leave, after the birth of her first child.
-Even though Tirzah’s music is more like a side hustle than a fulltime pursuit, Devotion is a very impressive debut.
+Even though Tirzah’s music is more like a side hustle than a full-time pursuit, Devotion is an impressive debut.
 The combination of Tirzah’s hushed and intimate vocals, and Levi’s gently unsettling music is magical.

-While there’s a uniform downbeat sound running through the album, Levi provides a diverse palette of musical colours.
+While a uniform, downbeat sound runs through the album, Levi provides a diverse palette of musical colours.
 The heavy guitars of ‘Guilty’ and the glitchy synths of ‘Holding On’ contrast with the cleaner arrangements like the piano of ‘Affection’ and Coby Sey’s backing vocals on the title track.

 Devotion is a splendid debut, the partnership between Tirzah and Levi resulting in gently beguiling music.